hpmm2/hpmm2/README.md

 Hey there 👋

 I'm Heidi, a Software Engineering student at UANL finishing my final year.
 I enjoy building things — from apps to interfaces — and I have a soft spot for design and making things look good.
-I've worked with languages like C/C++, JavaScript, Python and SwiftUI across different projects, and I'm always excited to learn new tools and technologies along the way.
+I've worked with languages like C/C++, JavaScript, Python, Swift and Kotlin, built mobile apps for Android and iOS, tinkered with hardware like Arduino and Raspberry Pi, and even dabbled in CAD and circuit simulation.
+I'm always excited to learn new tools and technologies along the way.

 ## 💻 Tech Stack